terminal42/contao-notification_center/README.md

 Here is a short list of features you can expect from Notification Center Pro:

+* Send messages only on configurable conditions
+* Super useful additional tokens such as the `formoptions_*` simple token
 * Log all the notifications sent via Notification Center!
   * Logs are kept for a configurable amount of days (`7` by default)
   * Allows to re-send notifications right from the logs and even allows to adjust certain information e.g.